haihuangcode/haihuangcode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year Master's student in Artificial Intelligence at the Software College of Zhejiang University, with a research focus on multimodal.
+I will graduate in 2026 and am currently seeking job opportunities.
+If you are interested, please feel free to contact me.
+My research focuses on unified multimodal representation/alignment and image generation.

 # 📝 Publications